 Jason Kubik is the one guiding all of us around.
 Jason grew up in Hickman, Nebraska and graduated from Norris High school.
 The Kubiks and the Southwicks were long-time friends, so when Brad was thinking of retirement, he offered Jason the opportunity of learning this on-site wastewater installation trade with the plan to purchase the business someday.
 In February of 2006 Jason began working for Brad and in June of 2013 he bought the business.

 Jason holds both his inspection and installation licenses from the state along with his pumper’s license.
 He enjoys researching new technologies that allow for better, longer lasting septic systems.
 In conjunction with the Bio Microbics company, local engineers and the Nebraska Department of Environmental Quality, Jason has helped many customers find systems that work when a conventional septic system can not.
-Most days, you will find Jason meeting with customers and builders on new installation, conducting inspections and percolation tests, or anything else that needs to be done for the company to run most efficiently.
+Most days, you will find Jason meeting with customers and builders on new installation, conducting percolation tests, or anything else that needs to be done for the company to run most efficiently.